 Installed Spring 2022 – Ongoing

 Poetry of the Wild is an environmental art project designed to engage communities with their landscape through poetry, art and activity.
-Ecological artist and sculptor Ana Flores has developed the series since 2003, with installations of throughout the region, United States, and abroad.
+Ecological artist and sculptor Ana Flores has developed the series since 2003, with installations throughout the region, United States, and abroad.
 At the Lyman Allyn, the sculptural “Poetry boxes” feature poems by area poets Michael Bradford, Jose Gonzalez, and Rhonda Ward.
 Each poet has a deep awareness of place in the City of New London.
 The poems call attention to the poet’s perception of nature and encourage viewers to reflect on their own relationship with place, the natural world, and memory.
 This is the first time the boxes have been commissioned for permanence.

 The poetry boxes contain journals for public response and poetry.
 Guests can use the journals to share reflections on their own lives and environments, contribute poems or creative written pieces, and more.

 Flores is an award-winning sculptor, ecologist, writer and curator based in Rhode Island and Nova Scotia.
 She is interested in how place and geography inform who we are.
 Her sculptures, park designs and environmental designs begin with long walks and explorations into each unique landscape.
-Her works were previously featured in the 2021 exhibition Forest Dreaming at the museum.
+Her works were previously featured in the 2021 exhibition Forest Dreaming at the Museum.

 Ana Flores and the contributing poets, Michael Bradford, Jose B. Gonzalez, and Rhonda Ward, gathered on the grounds of the Lyman Allyn Art Museum in fall 2021 to reflect on the project and experience the natural space together.
 Portions of their recorded poetry reading, and conversation, can be found here.